 If you add the interfacing after you’ve cut the patch you can end up with glue on your iron and/or ironing board.

 Yesterday, there was a chat going on over on our private Facebook Group (membership is included in purchases of the Baby Clothes Memory Quilt Tutorial).
 It was on this exact topic, which kind of made me chuckle – funny how things come along in clusters!
 It was a great illustration of how there really are no firm rules in patchwork and quilting.
 Here’s a screen grab (I’ve mushed out names and pictures to keep the privacy of members):

 This chat is everything I love about the Facebook group.
 Someone has what seems a really awful problem, and straight away lovely members check in with all sorts of advice and reassurance.
 It’s made me think about trying out stabilising after cutting again too – the last commenter is absolutely right, much more economical!

 Thank you for your questions, Tracey 🙂

 If you are looking for comprehensive advice on how to stabilise clothing for use in a memory quilt you can find step by step guidance with lots of pictures in our Baby Clothes Memory Quilt Tutorial.
-I’ll be working this up into a version for working with adult clothing too – keep informed about this here if that’s something you might be interested in.
+I’ll be working this up into a version for working with adult clothing too – sign up to our mailing list to keep informed if that’s something you might be interested in.